ColumbiaCGUI/MercuryMessaging/README.md

 A. Core functions have been tested in Unity 2020 up until 2020.3.21f1, Unity 2019 up until 2019.2.17f1, Unity 2018 up until 2018.3.13f1, Unity 2017 up until 2017.4f1, and 5.6.

 Updated networking functionality with Photon Fusion, which has only been tested in LTS 2022, *may not work* in any of these older versions.
+PUN works properly for these earlier versions.

 ### Q. What is Unity?